TomHarrop/atol-test-postassembly/README.md

 ### Notes

+- The pipeline pulls chromosome names from the registered asssembly.
+So this will ONLY work after the assembly has been posted on INSDC.
 - What reads does the pipeline expect in the HiC cram file?
   - In the first attempt I used unmapped reads but many of the scaffolding-related variables were empty.
 I think it expects HiC reads